Ziggy Marley

 David Nesta "Ziggy" Marley (born 17 October 1968) is a Jamaican reggae musician, songwriter, producer, author and philanthropist.
 The eldest son of Bob Marley and Rita Marley, he led the family band Ziggy Marley and the Melody Makers until 2002, releasing eight studio albums, before launching a solo career on his label Tuff Gong Worldwide.
 He has won eight Grammy Awards and a Daytime Emmy Award.

 Beyond recording and touring, Marley is active in philanthropy through the U.R.G.E.
 (Unlimited Resources Giving Enlightenment) Foundation, which supports education, health and environmental projects for children in Jamaica, Africa and North America.

 In 2024 he served as a producer of the biographical film Bob Marley: One Love; the companion compilation Bob Marley: One Love – Music Inspired By The Film (Deluxe) won the 2025 Grammy Award for Best Reggae Album.
-His recent projects include the children’s picture book Pajammin’ (June 24, 2025), and a North American “Do The Reggae” co-headlining tour with Burning Spear in fall 2025.
+His recent projects include the children's picture book Pajammin (24 June 2025), and a North American "Do The Reggae" co-headlining tour with Burning Spear in fall 2025.

-Marley also reunited with his brothers for the Marley Brothers’ Legacy Tour in 2024, the siblings’ first collective tour in two decades, performing their father’s catalog in major U.S. cities.
+Marley also reunited with his brothers for the Marley Brothers' Legacy Tour in 2024, the siblings' first collective tour in two decades, performing their father's catalog in major U.S. cities.

+In 2026, he guest starred on the children's television show Yo Gabba Gabbaland in Season 2 and performed the song, "Try Try Try".

 Early life

 David Nesta Marley was born in Kingston, Jamaica, on 17 October 1968.
+He is the eldest son of Bob Marley and Rita Marley.
+His brothers are Stephen Marley, Julian Marley, Ky-Mani Marley, Robert "Robbie" Marley, Rohan Marley, and Damian Marley.
+His sisters are Sharon Marley, Cedella Marley, Karen Marley, Stephanie Marley, and Serita Stewart.
 He grew up in Trenchtown, a poor neighborhood of Kingston, and in Wilmington, Delaware, where he attended elementary school for a few years.
 Ziggy grew up very active, playing soccer and running the mountains, a lifestyle passed on by his parents.
 As the oldest son of Bob and Rita Marley, Ziggy grew up surrounded by music.
-He has 5 half brothers, one brother, and two sisters.
+He has five half-brothers, one brother, and two sisters.
 He received guitar and drum lessons from his father and began sitting in on Wailers recording sessions by the age of ten.